 So where does CFD come into play?
 Well, as you might have noticed, CFD analysis is not a valid approach to determine wind loads conforming to the code at this time.
 However, this doesn’t mean that CFD simulations cannot be of use for architects and designers following ASCE 7.
 Let’s explore a few scenarios below.

-Some Useful Applications of CFD for Building Design
+Useful Applications of CFD for Building Design

-Although the results of a CFD simulation are not submittable results according to the ASCE 7 code (yet), they are still a powerful tool to gain insights into wind flow behavior around the building and estimate pressure loads.
+Although the results of a CFD simulation are not submittable according to the ASCE 7 code (yet), they are still a powerful tool to gain insights into wind flow behavior around the building and estimate pressure loads alongside standard building aerodynamics.
 It’s also important to note that the majority of codes provide only minimum load levels for common buildings.
 It is ultimately up to the engineer to judge whether the requirements set by the code are sufficient to guarantee the safety and performance of their building.
-If it is estimated that special conditions might generate higher wind loads or turbulence (which can cause resonance in a flexible structure or part of it, e.g., the infamous Tacoma bridge collapse), or that the shape of the building demands a deeper flow study, CFD can provide useful and insightful results to help inform design decisions earlier in the process.
+If it is estimated that special conditions might generate higher wind loads or turbulence (which can cause resonance in a flexible structure or part of it, e.g., the infamous Tacoma bridge collapse), or that the shape of the building demands a deeper flow study, CFD can provide useful and insightful results to help make inform design decisions earlier in the process.

 Effect of Surrounding Bodies on Wind Flow